Wanted to unlock the door with fingerprint, wirelessly to avoid drilling.

 }

 Protocol: FPM sends SYN.
-Servo responds with session key.
-Both xor-ed with static key.
-Session key used thereafter.
-Command set private–serves to authenticate endpoints.
+Servo responds with a session key.
+Both xor-ed with a static key.
+Session key is used thereafter.
+Command set is kept private—serves as an authentication layer for the endpoints.

-2025-05: Wrote FPM drivers for R503 and FPM10A.
-UART RX sequence was tricky–adopted Adafruit C++ implementation to C. R503 has built-in LEDs and better form factor.
-Chose it for the lock.
+2025-05: Wrote drivers for R503 and FPM10A sensors.
+UART RX sequence was tricky—adopted the Adafruit C++ implementation to C. Chose the R503 for the lock due to its built-in LEDs and better form factor.

 2025-06: Two PCBs for FPM (front) and servo (back) controllers.